-Corsair’s Dark Core RGB Pro SE ($89) is a good pick if you want oodles of features.
-It offers USB-C charging and supports Qi wireless charging.
-This mouse can switch between 2.4GHz wireless mode via its included USB dongle (cleverly tucked under its removable, magnetic wing), or Bluetooth.
+Corsair’s Dark Core RGB Pro SE ($84.99) is a good pick if you want oodles of features, including USB-C and Qi wireless charging.
+This mouse can switch between 2.4GHz wireless mode via its included USB dongle (cleverly tucked under its removable, magnetic wing) or Bluetooth.
 Of course, you’ll get better results by using the dongle, but it’s great to have options.
 I found that the battery life, while decent, wasn’t quite as long-lasting as the G502 Lightspeed or the Kone Pro Air.

 Some smaller, but equally welcome, features here come in the form of that removable magnetic wing I just mentioned, which snaps onto its right side to let me comfortably rest my ring and pinky fingers.
 You might appreciate this most customizable design like I did.

-The best wired gaming mouse: Razer DeathAdder V2 ($60)
+The best wired gaming mouse: Razer Basilisk V3 ($70)

 What sets the Prime Plus apart from the others in the Prime lineup (as well as the other options below) is the OLED screen and controls built into its underside.
 There’s no driver required to change in-depth settings.
 You hold the bottom button once it’s plugged in and use the scroll wheel to navigate a menu that lets you change things like the brightness of the OLED and the LED illuminating the scroll wheel.
 More importantly, you can adjust sensitivity, polling rate (125Hz to 1000Hz), and liftoff distance right from this display.

-As I mentioned near the top of this article, if $150 for Logitech’s wireless G502 Lightspeed is too much for you to spend, you might want to consider this wired version, the G502 Hero.
-It has the same design as our pick for the best wireless gaming mouse — actually, it’s basically the same in almost every way, down to the kind of sensor it uses and its adjustable weights.
-That makes it almost as good, though some might take issue with its thick braided cable and the somewhat slippery plastic used on the scroll wheel that isn’t on the Lightspeed model.
+As I mentioned near the top of this article, if $150 for Logitech’s wireless G502 Lightspeed is too much for you to spend, you might want to consider this wired version, the $40 G502 Hero.
+It’s basically the same in almost every way as our top pick for the best wireless gaming mouse, down to the kind of sensor it uses and its adjustable weights.
+That makes it almost as good, though some might take issue with its thick, braided cable and the somewhat slippery plastic used on the scroll wheel that isn’t on the Lightspeed model.